ncatlab/nlab-content/pages/178.md

 =--

-Up to signs, prefactors and conventions.

-This is the 2-groupoid of (flat) [[Lie 2-algebra]] valued forms as described in [definition 2.11](http://arxiv.org/PS_cache/arxiv/pdf/0802/0802.0663v3.pdf#page=27) of [SchrWalII](http://arxiv.org/abs/0802.0663).
-See there for details for the moment.
+This is the [[2-groupoid of Lie 2-algebra-valued forms]] as described in [definition 2.11](http://arxiv.org/PS_cache/arxiv/pdf/0802/0802.0663v3.pdf#page=27) of [SchrWalII](http://arxiv.org/abs/0802.0663).
+There are many possible conventions.
+The above is supposed to describe the _bidual_ [[opposite 2-category]] of the 2-groupoid as defined in that article, with the direction of 1- and 2-morphisms reversed.

 +-- {: .un_cor }
 ###### Corollary